clojure/tools.gitlibs/README.md

 ## Cache directory

-By default, the cache will be built in ~/.gitlibs/.
-To change the cache location, use kwarg option `:cache-dir "/tmp/somewhere"` on `ensure-git-dir` and `ensure-working-tree`.

-The cache directory is just a cache and can be safely removed if needed.
+Downloaded git dirs and working trees are stored in ~/.gitlibs - this directory is just a cache and can be safely removed if needed.

 ## Release Information